facelessuser/pymdown-extensions/docs/extensions/emoji.md

 ## Default Emoji Indexes

-By default, Emoji provides two indexes: `emojione` and `gemoji`.
-Both indexes are generated from the most recent official release tag source.
-They can be used by passing in one of the two functions below via the `emoji_index` parameter.
+By default, Emoji provides three indexes: `emojione`, `gemoji`, and `twemoji`.
+All indexes are generated from the most recent official release tag source (in the case of Twemoji, sort names are acquired from EmojiOne's generated index).
+They can be used by passing in one of the three functions below via the `emoji_index` parameter.
 Pass the actual function reference, not a string.
 If you need to create your own, just check out [Custom Emoji Indexes](#custom-emoji-generators).

 `pymdownx.emoji.emojione`
 :
-    This is the default function that is used, and it provides an index using the latest EmojiOne supported emojis (at the time of release).
+    This is the default function that is used, and it provides an index using the latest EmojiOne supported emoji (at the time of release).

     You can always find out what tag it was built with by doing the following:

     ```python
     >>> import pymdownx.emoji1_db as e1db